-The Husband roused to find a mo(o)(a)ning cow at the bottom of the stairs.
-He helped her on to her feet and up the stairs.
+The Husband roused from his stupor to find a mo(o)(a)ning cow at the bottom of the stairs.
+He helped her to her feet and up the stairs.

-Fortunately, I had a card of painkillers in the bedside table and was able to take a couple.
+Fortunately, I had a card of painkillers in the bedside table and took a couple.
 Let’s just say that they didn’t really help.
 Everything hurt.
 Front, back.
 Moving was agony.
-The following morning, being Saturday, was market day.
+The following morning, was market day.
 There were things to do.
 Somehow, they got done.
 The Husband lifted, carried, fetched and bent.
 I could do none of it.

-My market friend, Chicken Pie Janet, has been laid low with a muscle spasm so I did a few different things I’d not normally have done.
-I’d never do chicken pies.
-Nothing could ever match hers.
+As things happened, my market friend, Chicken Pie Janet, had been laid low with a muscle spasm, so I done a few different things not in my usual repertoire.
+That said, I’ll never do chicken pies.
+According to her customers, nothing could ever match hers.

 Full House Sunday Supper

-The menu for this week’s Sunday Supper was simple.
+The menu for that week’s Sunday Supper was simple.

 But.
 My usual practice is to prepare the soup and dessert on Saturday afternoon and the main on Sunday.
-There should have been very little “big” prep for the main course but I cleaned out The Country Butcher’s stock of apple-smoked chicken.
+There should have been very little “big” prep for the main course.
+I had cleaned out The Country Butcher’s stock of apple-smoked chicken.
 There were be eight diners and ten people to feed (including The Husband and I), and none of them was vegetarian or vegans.
 I was concerned that I would run out of chicken.

-I hastily had to conjure up a plan B and remembered the gammon that had escaped Christmas.
+Hastily, I had to conjur up a plan B and remembered the gammon that had escaped Christmas.
 For the first time, in Sunday Supper’s two-odd year history, guests had options for their main course.
-In addition to the mango and smoked chicken, I added melon and ham as an alternative to the mango and chicken.
+In addition to the mango and smoked chicken, I added melon and ham as an alternative.

 In a fair amount of pain, I had to think of the least agonising way to do that, so I cooked it in the slow cooker.
 It cooked at the same rate that I was able to move.
 Somehow, I got myself through Saturday and by about 6pm, the soup – a banting take on a vichyssoise – and the cheesecake (with grating help from The Husband) were done.
 Recipes for these to come – in time.

 Sunday dawned and every bit of my torso ached and hurt when I moved.
 Just getting myself from horizontal to vertical was a challenge.
-Bending from the knee was mandatory and not recommended.
+Bending from the knee was mandatory rather than recommended.
 The day was a steady, achy plod to get things ready for the main course and set the tables.
 The Husband always rearranges the furniture and sweeps.
 He had to help drape the cloths, the white and blue, from Russia with love, had its Sunday Supper debut.

 Chilli Lime Mango Salad – Three ways

-This is a great supper for hot summer days or evenings.
-Sunday was day two of what has been a six-day heatwave of temperatures in excess of 35ºC (95ºF).
+This is a great meal for hot summer days or evenings.
+Sunday was day two of what had been a six-day heatwave with temperatures in excess of 35ºC (95ºF).
 This time, when I set the menu, I trusted the man in the weather app.
-It’s also the time of year when we can have diners who are omnivores, vegetarians or plant eaters – from all over the world.
+It was also the time of year when we can have diners who are omnivores, vegetarians or plant eaters – from all over the world.
 This salad fits all those bills.
-It’s built around fresh mangoes, three fresh herbs dhanya (coriander/cilantro), mint and chives as well as onion rings.
+The champions of this salad include fresh mangoes, three fresh herbs dhanya (coriander/cilantro), mint and chives as well as onion rings.
 The dressing is equally simple: runny honey, lime juice, chopped chilli and olive oil.

-It can be served on a bed of leaves and with couscous, or on a bed of noodles, with a side of green salad.
-The choice of protein, as I’ve mentioned, is smoked chicken for the carnivores.
-For vegetarians, it’s feta cheese with cashew nuts and for the plant eaters, either lose the feta or substitute it with a vegan cheese.
+Serve on a bed of leaves and with couscous, or on a bed of noodles, with a side of green salad.
+For carnivores, chicken is the the of protein of choice and feta feta cheese with cashew nuts for vegetarians; for plant-based eaters, either lose the feta or substitute it with a vegan cheese.

 Download a printable version of the recipe here.